maxwellabgit/Databasics-Endpoints/README.md

 ### Retrieve Credentials From Databricks Scope Secrets

 Databricks Scope Secrets are a native Databricks utility that allows users to store sensitive variables (encoded certificates, passwords, usernames) in a secure environment.
 Here, we will use secrets to store our sensitive personal access information.
-Check [this]() notebook for basics on uploading Databricks Secrets.

 Define the scope in which you saved your connection credentials and assign credentials to objects.